mcneel/rhino3dm/README.md

   * See python directory for details
 * Javascript (web assembly)
   * See javascript directory for details
-* .NET
+* .NET (coming soon)
-  * Not included in this project yet
+  * currently available as Rhino3dmIO packages on nuget